Mel Homer

+Homer was previously a chief reporter for the radio network Mediaworks in New Zealand.
+She then went on to host The House of Wellness on The Breeze.

 Career

 Radio

 Homer has previously been the morning radio host for New Zealand's Mix98.
 Before this, she previously worked for The Hits, Newstalk ZB and Radio Hauraki And Magic Talk.

-Homer currently hosts the New Zealand Radio Show, Sunday Cafe on Today FM.
+Homer hosted the New Zealand Radio Show, Sunday Cafe on Today FM.
+The station shut down on 30 March 2023.

+Homer currently hosts The House of Wellness on The Breeze.

 Television

-In 2015 Homer was the host for a show on Choice TV called My Dream Room.
+In 2015 Homer was the host for a show on eden (previously known as Choice TV) called My Dream Room.
 From the start of April 2016, Homer began hosting the Three morning show The Café originally with Mike Puru until May 2020 to then with Carly Flynn from June 2020.
 The series finished at the end of 2020.

+In 2023 Homer appeared on the 2023 series of Celebrity Treasure Island.
+She was the 12th person eliminated from the season.

 Personal life

 Homer spent six years in Hong Kong, from 1998 to 2004.
 She worked at Radio Television Hong Kong during this period.

-She has three children, one of whom was born in Hong Kong.
+She has three boys, Jesse, Finn and Tom.
+One of whom was born in Hong Kong.

 She is married to New Zealand sailmaker Andy Pilcher.
 They both have regularly been involved with Yacht races with their boat, the 'Kaimai Flyer'.

+Homer family history traces back to Ireland.
+In 2019 she began to trace her family from Ireland to revisiting again in 2022.

+In July 2025, Homer shared that she was diagnosed with acute myeloid leukaemia.